AlexPoltak/vrs_cvicenie_3/README.md

 ProjectOpeningStatus Project::openProjectFromFile(QString fileName)
 ```

-> This method contains method **readProjectFileFromXml**(new project version),**readProjectFile**(old project version) that serves to parse all values from lidar, calibration,trajectory and camera files and assigns all needed variables.
+> This method contains method **readProjectFileFromXml**(new project version),**readProjectFile**(old project version) that serves to parse all values from lidar, calibration,trajectory and camera files and assigns all needed variables from them.

 3. To check whether given file is XML file use: